ngatilio/CertEye/README.md

    - AI community uses AIPaC policy templates to create custom policies for their organization.
 An AIPaC policy template essentialy consists of rule skeletons with metadata based on policies (e.g., description, references) but without the code.

 - **Sandboxing** 📚
-   - CertEye sandbox analyzes `samples`, containing a `twin` of the initial artifact (app, api url, pipeline), libraries, and auto-generated configuration files.
+   - CertEye sandbox leverages `SPDX` (ISO/IEC 5962:2021) and analyzes `samples`, containing a `twin` of the initial artifact (app, api url, pipeline), libraries, and auto-generated configuration files.
 Libraries include pre-compiled policy rules and dependencies (e.g., libtensorflow.so, libtorch.so).
    - The sandbox uses an agnostic GPU acceleration engine (`vAccel`, `CUDA`) and virtualization ([`VirtIO`](https://github.com/oasis-tcs/virtio-spec), `libvrt`) based on security-oriented OS (e.g., `Qubes`) and unikernels (e.g., `Unikraft`) on top of secure microkernels such as `seL4` and `hardened Xen`.
    - The sandbox distributes twin instance workloads accross multiple machines (nodes) and monitors the executing services on the network using the `gRPC` protocol.
    - Sandbox results (i.e., compliance reports) is automatically pushed as PDF to your cloud storage (S3, Azure, GCP) or as open issues in your repository (Git, DVC, Azure DevOps, AWS).